Key Services

 4. Tactics (Plan and Time & Events)

 Which elements of the marketing mix are most appropriate?
-Which weapons in the marketing armoury?
+Which weapons in the marketing armoury should you be using?

-Set out the detailed plan including the time frame for all elements?
+Set out the detailed action plan including the time frame for all elements?

 You are currently promoting your products.
 Why do you promote them in the way you do?